Abandoned & Little-Known Airfields:

 but the Aerodromes table on the chart listed its status as "Closed, leased for grazing."

-The last aeronautical chart depiction which has been located of "Osceola OLF (Navy)" was on the 1956 FL Aeronautical Chart (courtesy of Roger Connor).
+The last aeronautical chart depiction which has been located of "Osceola OLF (Navy)" was on the February 1956 Orlando Sectional Chart.

 The last photo which has been located showing the Osceola airfield remaining intact was a 1958 aerial photo (from the U of FL Libraries).